Katharina Fleiner

 "Supervision of Bachelor Dissertation Projects", BA International Relations (Yr3), University of Geneva (Autumn 2018 – Spring 2020)

-"Seminar on the role of Sovereign Weath Funds in International Relations", for Nicolas Bau, BA International Relations (Yr2), University of Geneva (Spring 2023)
+"Seminar on the Role of Sovereign Wealth Funds in International Relations", for Nicolas Bau, BA International Relations (Yr2), University of Geneva (Spring 2023)

 "Introduction to International Relations – Session on International Development", for Dr. Simone Dietrich, BA International Relations (Yr1), University of Geneva (Autumn 2021)